f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab7.rst

 **Navigation:** SSH in to the Syslog/Webserver

-Run tcpdump –i -c 200 eth2 port 80
+Run sudo tcpdump –i eth2 -c 200 port 80

 .. code-block:: console

-   root@syslogWebserver:~# tcpdump -i eth2 -c 200 port 80
+   root@syslogWebserver:~# sudo tcpdump -i eth2 -c 200 port 80

 Initiate another attempt to connect to the website via curl or your web browser on the Windows host.